Wednesday, December 28, 2005

 There is also no consistency between the homepage and the rest of the web pages – each page has a different layout and use of graphics.

-Even the logo is different from the U that Unilever normally uses in its collatural.
+Even the logo is different from the U that Unilever normally uses in its collatural. - The design of the homepage must reflects what the company stands for.

 The homepage of ICI doesn’t reflect its core business (chemicals) - it comes across as a cosmetics company.

-The homepage of Pfizer, on the other hand, explains in one shot what the company does.
+The homepage of Pfizer, on the other hand, explains in one shot what the company does. - In larger companies, different departments want to be a part of the homepage.

 Each department wants to direct traffic from the homepage to its specific product or service.